zmelce/claimVerification/README.md

 ## Repository Contents

-- `src/` — Source code used for data processing, analysis, and experiments
+- `src/` — Source code used for data processing, analysis, and models
-- `data/` — Dataset collected and used in the study
+- `dataset/` — Dataset collected and used in the study
 - `LICENSE` — License terms for code and data

 ## Dataset